byu-cpe/ecen520_student/axi/axi.md

 ### FIFO Testbench

 Create a testbench named `fifo_tb.sv` that instantiates your fifo and simulates the fifo.
+This testbench will be very similar to the bram fifo testbench so feel free to reuse as much of your testbench code as you like.
 Include the following tests in your testbench:
 * Write a few bytes of data and read them back out (without overflow or underflow)
 * Write enough bytes to fill up the FIFO and verify that the full signal is asserted
 * Attempt to write one more byte and verify that the overflow signal is asserted
 * Issue the 'clear' signal and verify that the fifo error is cleared.
 * Attempt to read from an empty fifo and verify that the underflow signal is asserted
+* Issue the 'clear' signal and verify that the fifo error is cleared.

 Create a makefile rule `sim_fifo` that performs this simulation from the command line and generates a log file named `sim_fifo.log`.